Connect to a Kafka cluster

 Connection addresses

-The connection address depends on the cluster subnet and where you are connecting from.
-You can choose an address based on one of the scenarios:
+You can choose a connection address based on one of the following scenarios:

 - connecting to a cluster in a public subnet;